wangfowen/owenwangdotcom/blog/_posts/2023-05-31-we-are-what-we-eat.md

 ## seitanic saucery

 A common concern with eating more plant-rich is that it’d be hard to get sufficient protein, or that you’d just be eating all tofu all the time.
 But tofu isn’t the only meat-alternative protein option.
 Gluten rolls, also known as seitan, derived from wheat protein rather than soy, can be upwards of 80% protein by calories.
+And depending on how you cook them, their texture can be quite meat-like.

 Here we have shallow fried gluten puffs with a kung pao inspired glaze, served with roasted peanuts, bell peppers, and mangos, garnished with sesame and nutritional yeast.
+Beside it is a home made mala chili sauce for an optional kick.

 <img height="400px" src="/blog/images/climatarian/seitan.png" />

 Although you’re unlikely to eat your weight in nutritional yeast, it’s a tasty topping as well as an additional source of protein.
 Nutritional yeast is 70% protein by calories and can [intensely boost](https://youtu.be/GHX3aaLmjMI){:target="_blank"} the deliciousness of your food.
 Other quality sources are lupini beans (55%), tempeh (45%), and certain seaweeds (up to 45%).

 If these options still leave you skeptical about building muscle mass, check out this [roster](https://www.greatveganathletes.com/athletes/sport/powerlifters){:target="_blank"} of vegan powerlifters.
 You don’t have to go to their extreme in diet nor exercise, but they do show us what’s possible without meat.
-For those that don’t like the taste of pea protein powder, there’s now [animal-free whey protein](https://californiaperformance.co/){:target="_blank"}.
+For those that don’t like the taste of pea protein powder, there’s even [animal-free whey protein](https://californiaperformance.co/){:target="_blank"}.

 ## but where are you REALLY from?